youngyangyang04/PowerVim/README.md

 }               // Down block of code

 // vim inside Shortcuts
-ctrl e          // scroll the window down ctrl y          // scroll the window up ctrl f          // scroll down one page ctrl b          // scroll up one page
+ctrl e          // Scroll the window down ctrl y          // Scroll the window up ctrl f          // Scroll down one page ctrl b          // Scroll up one page ctrl d          // Scroll down half of page ctrl u          // Scroll up half of page
-H               // move cursor to the top of the window M               // move cursor to the middle of the window L               // move cursor to the bottom of the window G               // go to bottom of file gg              // go to top of file select block in Visual model, :'<,'>s/oldName/newName/g
+H               // Move cursor to the top of the window M               // Move cursor to the middle of the window L               // Move cursor to the bottom of the window G               // Go to bottom of file gg              // Go to top of file select block in Visual model, :'<,'>s/oldName/newName/g
 ```
 # Plugins